mdolab/OpenAeroStruct/coupled_README.md

 loads = coupled_aero(mesh, params);
 ```

-The `loads` array is an (N, 6) matrix of the force and moment loads on the wing applied at the control points.
+The `loads` array is an (N/2, 6) matrix of the force and moment loads on the wing applied at the control points.
 The control points are along each spanwise pair of points at the 0.35*chord.
 Columns 1-3 are the x, y, and z components of the force vectors, while columns 4-6 are the x, y, and z components of the moment vectors.

 To find the new mesh based upon the aerodynamic loads, call the `coupled_struct.m` function.